shubhwip/data-engineering-exercise/postgres-data-modelling/README.md

 The script, create_tables.py successfully connects to the Sparkify database, drops any tables if they exist, and creates the tables.

 #### sql_queries.py
-CREATE statements in sql_queries.py specify all columns for each of the five tables with the right data types and conditions.
+CREATE/INSERT/DROP statements in sql_queries.py specify all columns for each of the five tables with the right data types and conditions.

-## Structure
+#### etl.py
+The script, etl.py connects to the Sparkify database, extracts and processes the log_data and song_data, and loads data into the five tables using INSERT SQL Operation.

+#### bulketl.py
+The script, etl.py connects to the Sparkify database, extracts and processes the log_data and song_data, and loads data into the five tables using COPY SQL Operation.

 ## Run Scripts
 #### Run `create_tables.py`